 The risks not to ignore before investing

-At this stage, it is tempting to view SpaceX as an obvious opportunity.
-But as often happens, the reality is more nuanced.
+At this stage, it is tempting to see SpaceX as an obvious opportunity.
+But as so often, the reality is more nuanced.

-Another factor is dependence on Starlink.
+Another issue is dependence on Starlink.
 If that business slows, the company’s entire financial structure could be affected.

-Finally, the overall strategy remains highly ambitious.
-Projects related to space or artificial intelligence offer enormous potential… but they also come with a degree of uncertainty.
+Finally, the overall strategy remains ambitious.
+Projects linked to space or artificial intelligence offer enormous potential… but they also involve a high degree of uncertainty.

-👉 It is precisely this balance between potential and risk that makes SpaceX so unusual.
+👉 It is precisely this balance between potential and risk that makes SpaceX so distinctive.

 Conclusion: myth or reality?